sasha-s-07/sample-restaurant-webpages/sample-restaurant-pages/README.md

-# restaurant-project
+# sample-restaurant-webpages

-this is a website for a fake pizza restaurant
+This repository features an About Us and Events page made as part of a fake restaurant website project.
+Langauges used are HTML, CSS, and JavaScript.